Beautiful language, urgent tension and pitch-black humour turn From Here to Hiroshima into a highly literary stalker novel.

 Critics such as Sigmund Jensen and Ane Farsethås, […] should have long convinced me of her unique ability to blend literary cliché with humour and violence in insightful ways ...
 Along the way Axelsen demonstrates how well she writes dialogue.

-From Here to Hiroshima is the riotous tale of home help Ingrid, “who works in a shitty little municipality”.
+From Here to Hiroshima is the riotous tale of a healthcare assistant Ingrid, “who works in a shitty little municipality”.
 On the whole there’s a lot of shit, and even more great writing and exacting observations.

 Something as rare as a wonderfully poetic stalker-novel… How the universal is also present in the peculiar and strange is perhaps that which stands out most in Sunniva Lye Axelsen’s brilliant fifth novel.